art-bashkirev/ride-matcher-service/docs/USAGE_EXAMPLES.md

 ## Tips

-1. **Search Multiple Times**:
+1. **Search Multiple Times:**
      - Search periodically to see new matches
      - Other users may join after your initial search

-2. **Use Both Directions**:
+2. **Use Both Directions:**
-   - Use `/goto` in the morning
+     - Use `/goto` when heading out
-   - Use `/goback` in the evening
+     - Use `/goback` when planning the return trip

-3. **Plan Ahead**:
+3. **Plan Ahead:**
-   - Search window is 1 hour
+     - Provide the arrival window you actually need
-   - Search when you're ready to commit to a time range
+     - Try wider ranges (e.g. `08:20-08:50`) to see more options

-4. **Cancel When Plans Change**:
+4. **Cancel When Plans Change:**
      - Use `/cancelride` if your plans change
      - Prevents other users from seeing outdated matches

-5. **Check Your Profile**:
+5. **Check Your Profile:**
      - Use `/profile` to verify your stations
      - Update with `/setstations` if needed

 ---

 ## Troubleshooting

 **Q: Why don't I see any matches?**
-A: No other users have searched for trains that overlap with yours in the same time window.
+A: No other users have a matching train within your requested arrival window yet.

 **Q: Can I match with users going to different destinations?**
 A: Yes!
 The system matches by train thread, not destination.
 If two users take the same physical train (even to different stops), they'll match.

 **Q: How long do matches last?**
-A: Matches expire after 1 hour automatically via MongoDB TTL.
+A: Matches stay active until shortly after the requested arrival window finishes.

 **Q: Can I search for multiple time windows?**
 A: Each search replaces your previous search.
-The system always shows trains for the next 1 hour from when you search.
+Provide the arrival window you care about each time.

 **Q: What if I need to change my stations?**
 A: Currently, station updates are restricted after initial setup.
 Contact an admin for changes.